missinglink/pipeline/README.md

 #### Example

 In this example, we want to parse a 100GB file of users.
-For each `user` in the file we want to go and look up their facebook profile; twitter profile and then save the record to `mongodb`.
+For each `user` in the file we want to go and look up their facebook profile; twitter profile and then save the record to the `database`.

 ###### workers